-While the entire weekend will be full of Black Friday buzz, many of us prefer to shop from the comfort of our own homes and will be gearing up for fresh deals and promotions on Cyber Monday.
+While the entire weekend was full of Black Friday buzz, many of us prefer to shop from the comfort of our own homes and will be gearing up for fresh deals and promotions on Cyber Monday.

 For those of us who will be logging in and even skipping work to take advantage of online deals, the click of a mouse button certainly seems safer than battling the Black Friday hordes, but there are a few things to be aware of when shopping online during a big retail event.

 Here are eight things to watch out for when logging in and checking out on Cyber Monday.

 While the online deal may seem like a dream come true, the cost of shipping could negate any savings you have racked up.
 The shipping fees on your package will depend on the weight, size and the number of items you’ve ordered, along with how far away the product has to be delivered.
 Some international online retailers charge a flat rate to Canada so make sure to read the “Shipping” section of the website you’re buying from to ensure you know what you’re paying.
 In general though, shopping from Canadian websites and retailers may be your best bet to avoid paying exorbitant fees, according to Sari Friedman, shopping expert with Ebates.ca.

 Luckily, many retailers, like Joe Fresh and Wal-Mart have lowered their threshold for free shipping, so you don’t have to spend a ton to avoid those shipping costs.
 Shipping within Canada doesn’t necessarily break the bank but for bigger products like dishwashers and refrigerators, see if there’s an option to pick up the item in-store to avoid the extra fee.
 Walmart even sends purchases to your local Canada Post branch for you to pick up for no cost at all.

 2. Know the duty fees you’ll have to pay